MetaCenterCloudPuppet/cesnet-spark/README.markdown

  * neither Cloudera nor Hortonworks repositories are configured in this module (for Cloudera you can find list and key files here: [http://archive.cloudera.com/cdh5/debian/wheezy/amd64/cdh/](http://archive.cloudera.com/cdh5/debian/wheezy/amd64/cdh/))
  * *java* is not installed by this module (*openjdk-7-jre-headless* is OK for Debian 7/wheezy)

-* **No inter-node dependencies**: working HDFS namenode is required before deploing of Spark: set dependency of *spark::hdfs* on *hadoop::namenode::service* on the HDFS namenode
+* **No inter-node dependencies**: working HDFS is required before deploying of Spark History Server, dependency of Spark HDFS initialization on HDFS namenode is handled properly (if the class *spark::hdfs* is included on the HDF namenode, see example)

 <a name="usage"></a>
 ## Usage

+<a name="usage-yarn"></a>
 ### Spark in YARN cluster mode

 Example of Apache Spark over Hadoop cluster.
 For simplicity one-machine Hadoop cluster is used (everything is on *$::fqdn*, replication factor 1).